-Ross Back Sands is 3 miles of sandy quiet beach with dunes that sticks out between Holy Island and Budle Bay.
-Can be very windy due to is exposed position Read more [...]
+Ross Back Sands is 3 miles of sandy quiet beach backed by sand dunes.
+The beach protrudes out between Holy Island and Budle Bay which means it can be very windy Read more [...]

 Planning a trip to Northumberland and looking for the nearest beaches.
 Northumberland has more than 45 km of beaches, a number of islands, hidden coves and a designated Area of Outstanding Natural Beauty (AONB).
 The coast is simply spectacular and varied, you have seaside towns with harbours, coastal castles, remote sandy beaches or why not join the grey seals and puffins on the Farne Islands.